List types for resource aware languages: an implicit name approach: Extended terms with resource control

-Notice that we abstract with $`l$ (see Definition~\ref{def:Typ-LR}) only ®-index of the form $(\udl{0}, \varepsilon)$.
-Further, the definition of $\zip$ ensures that in an $\Ell$-typed term an index can occur at most once (Theorem~\ref{prop:affineness}).
-The other binder, namely duplication, binds two indices of the form $(\udl{n}, \alpha0)$ and $(\udl{n}, \alpha1)$ and produces a new index $(\udl{n}, \alpha)$.
+Notice that we abstract with $`l$ (see Definition~\ref{def:Typ-LR}) only ®\=/index of the form $(\ind{0}{\varepsilon}$.
+Further, the definition of $\zip$ ensures that in an $\Ell$-typed term an ®\=/index can occur at most once (Definition~\ref{def:merge}).
+The other binder, namely duplication, binds two ®\=/indices of the form $\ind{n}{\alpha0}$ and $\ind{n}{\alpha1}$ and produces a new ®\=/index $\ind{n}{`a}$.
 Closed terms are terms in which each ®\=/index is bound.
-We are mostly interested in linear and closed terms $\LRdB$, i.e., terms in which all ®-indices are bound and occur once and only once.

-\begin{proposition}[Affineness] If $t : \ell$ then $t$ is affine. \end{proposition} \begin{proof} There are three rules where we merge lists, {\sf app}, {\sf era} and {\sf dup}.
-In all these rules there is a function $\zip$ defined only if it is applied in disjoint lists, hence it can not happen that there are two occurrences of an index in a typed term.
-As a consequence we have that if $t : \ell$, then each index occurs at most once in the term $t$, that is term $t$ is affine. \end{proof}

 \begin{proposition}[Closedness] If $t: []$ then $t$ is closed. \end{proposition} \begin{proof} If $t : \ell$, then $\ell$ is the set of free ®-indices in the term.
-Therefore, if $\ell$ is empty then $t$ has no free ®-index and $t$ is closed. \end{proof} \begin{proposition}[Linearity] If $t : []$ then $t$ is linear. \end{proposition} \begin{proof} Actually there are two rules which eliminate ®-indices, namely \textsf{abs} and \textsf{dup}.
+Therefore, if $\ell$ is empty then $t$ has no free ®-index and $t$ is closed. \end{proof}

+There are actually two rules which eliminate ®-indices, namely \textsf{abs} and \textsf{dup}.
 But when \textsf{dup} eliminates two indices $\ind{n}{`a\bO}$ and $\ind{n}{`a\bI}$, it introduces $\ind{n}{`a}$.
 Therefore if a term is closed, all the ®-indices are checked for linearity when abstracted by $`l$.
-Therefore, if a term has no free ®-index, it is linear. \end{proof}
+This justifies the following definition of linearity.